Skip to content

 Senior Apartments vs. Independent Living Communities

-With Father’s Day celebrated this month, one of the best gifts we can give dad as he ages is helping him choose the right senior living option that keeps him independent as long as possible.
-An understanding of the difference between senior apartment complexes compared to independent living communities will help you to make the right decision for both the short and long term.
+With Father’s Day celebrated this month, one of the best gifts we can give dad as he ages is helping him choose the right senior living option that keeps him independent for as long as possible.
+An understanding of the difference between senior apartment complexes compared to independent living communities will help you make the right decision for both the short and long term.

 What are senior apartments?

-Senior apartments are designed to accommodate the needs of elderly residents providing accessibility and a sense of community that makes life easier and more enjoyable.
-A senior apartment building may have limited or no stairs, handicap accessible units for wheelchairs, and handrails in the bathroom.
+Senior apartments are designed to accommodate the needs of elderly residents, providing accessibility and a sense of community that makes life easier and more enjoyable.
+A senior apartment building may have limited or no stairs, handicap-accessible units for wheelchairs, and handrails in the bathroom.

-Apartment living offers a low maintenance, easier lifestyle for an older adult since there is no yard work or household repairs to worry about.
+Apartment living offers a low-maintenance, easier lifestyle for an older adult since there is no yard work or household repairs to worry about.
 Most senior apartments require residents to be at least 55 years old, so that residents are surrounded by people of similar age and interests.

 In general, a senior living apartment is for individuals requiring a low level of care.
 These apartments do not offer medical care, housekeeping, or food preparation.
-They do also offer limited organized social activities.
+They also offer limited organized social activities.

 What are independent living communities?